 The Tenancy Management Manager introduced the report.
 She said that responsibility for the management of the Council's garage assets had transferred to her team in December 2015.
-They had seen that there were a lot of empty units and set up a project to address this, with a focus on garages in Blackbird Leys.
+They had seen that there were a lot of empty units and set up a project to address this, with a focus on Blackbird Leys, where many empty garages were located.

-The Panel questioned why some particular blocks did not appear to be listed in Appendix 1 and suggested that a full census of garage sites in the city should be undertaken and that sites should be listed by ward, based on current ward names and boundaries and circulated to ward members.
+The Panel questioned why some particular blocks did not appear to be listed in Appendix 1 and suggested that they should be listed by ward, based on current ward names and circulated to ward members.